Jonathan White (painter): Biography

 White published three books including high-resolution images of his sketches and painting collections: New Zealand's Majestic Wilderness (1981), Jonathan White's New Zealand (1986) and Footsteps in the Wilderness (1989).
 The first two included text by historian John Hall-Jones.
 The latter was described by New Zealand writer Tim Jones as a "collection of extravagantly rich landscape paintings of remote parts of New Zealand".
 In 2010, White's paintings were featured at the launch of the Mountfort Art Gallery in Queenstown.
 In reporting on the exhibition, The Southland Times noted that White was "known for his highly detailed, large-scale landscapes, which often feature vistas of Fiordland and the Haast", and described him as "internationally renowned" but "publicity-shy".
 His works ranged in price from NZ$8,950 to NZ$60,000 at the event.

 In the 2011 Queen's Birthday Honours, White was appointed a Member of the New Zealand Order of Merit, for services to the arts and community.
-He said to the The Daily Post at the time that "I don't seek publicity, however I am both flattered and honoured to be recognised."
+He said to the Rotorua Daily Post at the time that "I don't seek publicity, however I am both flattered and honoured to be recognised."

 White died at his home in Whakatāne on 17 July 2021, just two weeks before his final exhibition opened in Invercargill.
-Wayne Marriot, the city council manager of museum and heritage services, noted that White's death was a huge loss, and said, "We've lost two of the masters this year" (the other being Peter Beadle).
+Wayne Marriott, the city council manager of museum and heritage services, noted that White's death was a huge loss, and said, "We've lost two of the masters this year" (the other being Peter Beadle).
 His artist files are held at Auckland Art Gallery, the University of Auckland and Te Papa.